thoughtspot/thoughtspot.github.io/_release/notes.md

 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px; max-width: 500px;">
 <div style="word-wrap: break-word; overflow-wrap: break-word;">
 <h3><a name="PinboardInstantInsights"></a>Pinboard Instant Insights</h3>
 <p>With the 5.0 release, you can now automatically view the executive summary of insights for each SpotIQ Pinboard visualizations.
 Use the magic wand icon (at the top right corner) to see instant insights of your data.
-The instant insights are generated based on the analysis of visualizations and tables which are pinned on to your pinboard.<br /> Note that the instant insights are cached.
-It means if you ran SpotIQ analysis on a pinboard to generate insights you don&rsquo;t need to rerun SpotIQ analysis.</p>
+The instant insights are generated based on the analysis of visualizations and tables which are pinned on to your pinboard.</p>
+<p>Note that the instant insights are cached.
+It means if you ran SpotIQ analysis on a pinboard to generate insights, you do not need to rerun SpotIQ analysis.</p>
 </div>
 </td>
 </tr>